 Reputation: Red-Nosed Pitbull

-The Red Nose Pitbull is the second rarest color combination available.
+The Red Nose Pitbull is the second-rarest color combination available.
 The only rarer colors are white and merle pit bulls.
 They were originally bred specifically due to their combative attitudes.
 Blue Pit Bulls are generally highly sought after, as is the Red Nose.

 This is especially true if they come from a reputable breeder.
-There are many other different types of Pitbulls, with many different color variations, and these are generally seen in the Pit Bull community as being more docile.
+There are many other types of Pitbulls, with many different color variations, and these are generally seen in the Pit Bull community as being more docile.

 Identify: Red Nose Pitbull

-They always have red noses, red fingernails (instead of black), and red fur as well (although they can sometimes have flashes of white on their socks or big ones).
+They always have red noses, red fingernails (instead of black), and red fur (although they can sometimes have flashes of white on their socks or big ones).
 While the color white is allowed, more often than not, people buying Red Nose Pitbull puppies generally want puppies that have fewer traces of white.

 Personality: Red Nose Pitbull

 It is always important to recognize that each dog is an individual.
-Of course, the early and ongoing socialization and training that the dog receives are also vitally important in helping to mold his temperament.
+Of course, the early and ongoing socialization and training the dog receives are also vitally important in helping to mold his temperament.
 That said, there may be certain traits that are commonly seen in a particular breed.